-If you are an employee, your employer withholds income taxes from each paycheck.
+If you are an employee, your employer withholds income taxes from each paycheck based on a completed W-4 Form.
 Usually, that's enough to take care of your income tax obligations.
 But if you are self-employed or make money on your investments or rental property, you may need to make estimated tax payments every quarter, rather than wait until you file your annual tax return.
 Here's how estimated taxes work.

 How do I calculate my estimated taxes?

-In most cases, you must make estimated tax payments if you expect to owe $1,000 or more in taxes for the year—over and above the amount withheld from your wages.
+In most cases, to avoid a penalty, you need to make estimated tax payments if you expect to owe $1,000 or more in taxes for the year—over and above the amount withheld from your wages or other income.
 In some cases, though, the $1,000 trigger point doesn't matter.

-- If your prior year's Adjusted Gross Income was greater than $150,000, then you must pay either 90 percent of this year's income tax liability or 110 percent of last year's income tax liability.
+- If your prior year's Adjusted Gross Income was greater than $150,000, then you'll need to pay either 90 percent of this year's income tax liability or 110 percent of last year's tax liability.

 Note: If you are a farmer or a fisherman, replace the 90 percent shown above with 66.67 percent.
 Because many special rules apply to farmers, refer to IRS Publication 225: Farmer's Tax Guide for additional information.